JimmyLv/BibiGPT-v1/README.md

 # Todos v2

-- [ ] Go over the logic for handling slugs to clean it up
+- [x] Go over the logic for handling slugs to clean it up
+- [ ] Fix issue with it splitting on a string that is telling it about a funding amount
 - [ ] Maybe add framer motion to animate down OR handle the text moving up somehow
-- [ ] Fix issue with it splitting on a string that is telling it about a funding amount
 - [ ] Add better loading spinner
 - [ ] Make the bullet points into cards, make it look nicer
+- [ ] Better error handling on frontend
+- [ ] Make enter work
 - [ ] Cache with upstash redis – pair with andreas

 # Todos v3